| |

 Specifying and evaluating advanced multi-modal interaction technologies for high-performance team work

-Since 1995, my primary assignments have been in (information warfare
+From 1995 to 2001, my primary assignments were in (information warfare

 (IW)) - the area focusing on power projection and manipulation in